-This special Premium Napa Cabernet event features wines exclusively from the renowned region of Napa Valley, California.
+This special Premium Napa Cabernet Event features wines exclusively from the renowned region of Napa Valley, California.
 With its warm Mediterranean-esque climate, Napa is often thought of as the heart of American wine production.
-We’re excited to bring you a variety of Napa Valley favorites for a limited time on Wednesday, March 16.
+WTSO is excited to bring you a variety of Napa Valley favorites up to 80% off for a limited time on Tuesday, September 27.
 Don’t hesitate, though, as bottles will sell out throughout the day!

 California’s Napa Valley region can be divided into 16 sub-regions or American Viticultural Areas (AVAs).
 Below we’ll explain what makes each AVA so special.

 High above the valley floor, along the western slopes of the Vaca Mountains, vineyards here offer a combination of warm summer days and cool nights.
 This helps transform grapes into bright, focused wines.
 The leading grape varieties grown in Atlas Peak are Cabernet Sauvignon for reds and Chardonnay for whites.

 This AVA is located in northern Napa Valley.
 It has volcanic soils and some of the region’s warmest temperatures lead to wine production dominated by firmly structured Cabernet Sauvignon and fruit-driven Zinfandel.

 Zinfandel and Cabernet Sauvignon plantings flourish on the valley floor of this area surrounded by steep, rugged hills.
 Cooler nighttime temperatures allow these grapes to retain the acidity needed in the production of bigger red wines.

 The cool breezes and fog that move up from the San Pablo Bay, along with hillside vineyards, provide a moderating influence to this up-and-coming AVA.
 Cabernet Sauvignon especially enjoys the long growing seasons found here.